Ahmiimec/serverTodo-master/README.md

 # serverTodo
+12th July 2020
-A sweet server consisting of backend (using NodeJS with Sequelize)
+A server consisting of backend (using NodeJS with Sequelize)